oracle-devrel/technology-engineering/landing-zones/tailored_landing_zones/tailored_landing_zones.md

 ### 2.1 Design - with a Blueprint
 To tailor a landing zone we recommend using the **[OCI Open LZ Blueprint](https://github.com/oracle-quickstart/terraform-oci-open-lz)**, which is a **reference solution** and a **repeatable design process**.
 It presents an end-to-end coherent solution - with the security, network, and operations views - of what an organization-wide landing zone looks like, with fine-grained segregation of duties, strong isolation of resources, and a scaleable operating model.

-The **benefits** of this blueprint is that it can be completely **adjusted and easily simplified** into any other type of landing zone, by following the design steps towards your needs.
+The **benefit** of this blueprint is that it can be completely **adjusted and easily simplified** into any other type of landing zone, by following the design steps towards your needs.
 Using this reference blueprint will help **create a day-two operational model ready to scale** - using the IaC solution presented in the next section.

 &nbsp;